vasatile/EFPtwitterbot/README.md

-Here’s a basic `README.md` file template for your project:

 ---

 # My Twitter Automation Project

-This project automates interactions with Twitter, such as fetching ENS followings, managing follows, mutes, blocks, and posting updates via a Twitter bot.
-It uses the Twitter API and OAuth for authentication, along with custom modules for different functionalities.
+This project automates interactions with ETH FOLLOW PROTOCOL, such as fetching ENS followings, followers, mutes, blocks, and posting updates via  Twitter.
+It uses the Twitter and EFP(ETH FOLLOW PROTOCOL) API and OAuth for authentication, along with custom modules for different functionalities.

 ## Features

-- **Fetch ENS Followings**: Retrieve and track ENS followings using the Twitter API.
+- **Fetch ENS Followings**: Retrieve and track ENS followings using the EFP API.
-- **Manage Follows**: Automatically follow users based on certain conditions.
-- **Mute and Block Users**: Manage your mute and block lists via Twitter API.
+- **Mute and Block Users**: Retrieve mute and block lists post via Twitter.
 - **Twitter Bot**: Post updates, tweet about ENS followings, and automate various tasks on Twitter.
-- **Data Logging**: Save interaction data into CSV files for record-keeping.

 ## Requirements